primefaces/primefaces/docs/15_0_0/components/confirmdialog.md

 ```

 ## Global
-Creating a confirmDialog for a specific action is a repetitive task, to solve this global confirmDialog
+Creating a confirmDialog for a specific action is a repetitive task.
+To solve this global confirmDialog,
-which is a singleton has been introduced.
+which is a singleton, has been introduced.
 Trigger components need to have p:confirm behavior to
 use the confirm dialog.
-Component that trigger the actual command in dialog must have _ui-confirmdialog-yes_
+The component that triggers the actual command in the dialog must have the _ui-confirmdialog-yes_
-style class, similarly component to cancel the command must have _ui-confirm-dialog-no_.
+style class.
+Similarly, the component to cancel the command must have the _ui-confirm-dialog-no_ style class.
 At the moment p:confirm is supported by p:commandButton, p:commandLink and p:menuitem.

 ```xhtml